AllyGonzaga/gonzaga-api-activity/README.md

 **2. Code Coverage**

-> **What does % Branch coverage mean?
-If your Branch coverage is at 50%, what does that tell you?**
+> **Look at your Jest Coverage report.
+Explain what % Branch coverage means.
+If yourBranch coverage is at 50%, what does that tell you about your tests?
+(Hint: Think about if/else statements).**

 Branch coverage tracks whether your tests went through both sides of every `if/else` in your code.
 Like if you have `if (dish)` that returns a 200, but you never tested what happens when dish is `null`, that else path is uncovered meaning branch coverage goes down.
 At 50%, it basically means you're only testing the happy path.
 Your tests probably cover what happens when things go right, but not what happens when they go wrong.
 That's dangerous because bugs usually hide in those edge cases and error conditions that nobody tested.